joshua-rutherford/gm-fabric-dashboard/README.md

 This builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

+Once built, the production bundle is minified, but not yet ready to deploy, as the index.html and JavaScript bundle contain the string template `__BASE_URL__`.
+This string template must be replaced with the URL path for your application.
+This allows you to use the dashboard with microservices that are not hosted at the root path.
+For your convenience, a BASH script is provided to simplify this deployment process.

+For example, if you are going to deploy the dashboard to a microservice located  at `http://www.deciphernow.com/my/awesome/microservice/`, your dashboard will be located at the path `/my/awesome/microservice/gmadmin`, so you should inside the ./build directory and execute `sudo ./setPath.sh /my/awesome/microservice/gmadmin`.
+Please not that the path should not contain a trailing slash and will exit in an error condition if one is found.
+After running this script successfully, your application is ready to be deployed.
+In case of error or misconfiguration, your original `index.html` and `./static/js/main.########.js` files have been backed up to `index.html.old` and `./static/js/main.########.js.old`.
+To rerun the deployment script, overwrite the modified files with the backups and rerun `setPath.sh`

 #### `npm run lint-css` to validate that css follows the project style

 This will lint the LESS source files via the CLI.
 This option should only be required if you are